 The Pies and Sweet Treats

-I have to be honest: I love treats.
-I personally don’t eat them as a dessert at the end of a meal, but I love to have them with coffee, as an afternoon snack, or as breakfast.
-And treats are even better when shared with friends and family.
-After more than four years of living lectin-light, treats are the last thing I’m worried about because I know we can make desserts that taste as good, or even better than traditional ones – and they are not unhealthy.
+I have to be honest: I love sweet treats, and they are even better when shared with friends and family.
+After more than four years of living lectin-light, sweet treats are the last thing I’m worried about because I know we can make desserts that taste as good, or even better than traditional ones – and they are not unhealthy.

 And if you want more inspiration for classic holiday desserts, check out the below recipes: